henryb679/Wellbeing-Advisor-IOS-app/README.md

 This application will be built natively in IOS initially following some tutorials online as a framework then build it into a fully functional application at the end.

-## Purpose of This
+## Purpose

-As I have recently got a Huawei smartwatch and found the application "Huawei health" to lack functionality, I hope to see what information is collected from the respective sensors and explore what sort of data values I can get for personal benefit.
+As I have recently got a Huawei smartwatch and have found the application "Huawei health" to lack functionality, I hope to see what information is collected from the respective sensors and explore what sort of data values I can get for personal benefit.

 Another plus of this is it gives me the ability to develop my first native IOS app.